321hendrik/321hendrik.github.io/_posts/2016-04-27-browser-reload-sublime-build-system.markdown

 date:   2016-04-27 12:45:12
 tags: fast, development, sublime, text, build, system, browser, reload, web, chrome, mac
 ---
 When you're working on a website, browser reload on file changes isn't always the best option, especially with complex one-page applications.

-So if you like the be in control, just use this [Sublime Text][sublime_text] build system to trigger a reload of the currently active browser tab (Cmd+B on Mac).
+So if you like to be in control, just use this [Sublime Text][sublime_text] build system to trigger a reload of the currently active browser tab (Cmd+B on Mac).

 * Open [Sublime Text][sublime_text] and go to Tools --> Build System --> New Build System...
 * Copy & paste the below code